We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Most eco-friendly sleep mask

 - Price: $

-The Ettitude Bamboo Lyocell Eye Mask is made from organic bamboo, which research says is environmentally friendly.
-Bamboo fabric is a vegan alternative to silk, so the mask feels soft and cool, comparable to real silk or — as the brand notes in its product description — a 1,000 cotton thread count.
+The Ettitude Sateen Eye Mask is made of organic bamboo, which is environmentally friendly.
+Bamboo fabric is a vegan alternative to silk, so the mask feels soft and cool and comparable to real silk or — as the brand notes in the product description — a 1,000 cotton thread count.

-The brand says this mask is hypoallergenic, ideal for sensitive skin, and uses padding made from recycled plastic water bottles.
+The mask is hypoallergenic, which is good for sensitive skin, and uses padding from recycled plastic water bottles.

-Although it only comes in one size with an elastic band, many reviews say the mask fits comfortably and rarely shifts around at night.
-Reviewers also say it’s successful in blocking out light, especially if you choose a darker color, like Pepper or Grey.
+Although the eye mask only comes in one size, many reviews say the mask fits comfortably and rarely shifts around at night.
+Reviewers also say it’s successful at blocking out light, especially if you choose a darker color.

 Most luxurious sleep mask